anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Response Artifact: Registrar Enroll-Response (Enroll-Resp) {#er_artifact}

-The Enroll-Response (Enroll-Resp) artifact SHALL be an authenticated self-contained object signed by the domain owner, containing a pledge LDevID certificate.
+The Enroll-Response (Enroll-Resp) artifact SHALL be an authenticated self-contained object signed by the domain owner, containing a pledge EE certificate.

 For this specification, the Enroll-Resp artifact MUST be a certs-only CMC Simple PKI Response (PKCS#7) as defined in {{Section 4.1 of !RFC5272}} (following EST {{!RFC7030}}).
-Note that it only contains the pledge LDevID certificate, but not the certificate chain.
+Note that it only contains the pledge EE certificate, but not the certificate chain.
 The chain is provided with the CA certificates.

 ## Obtain CA Certificates {#obtain_cacerts}

 The pinned domain certificate in the voucher is only the initial trust anchor for only the domain registrar.
-To fully trust the domain and also to fully verify its own LDevID certificate, the pledge also needs the corresponding domain CA certificate(s).
+To fully trust the domain and also to verify its own EE certificate, the pledge also needs the corresponding domain CA certificate(s).
 A bag of CA certificates signed by the registrar will allow the pledge to verify the authorization to install the received CA certificate(s) through the pinned domain certificate in the voucher.

 Note that this is a deviation from EST {{!RFC7030}} used in BRSKI {{!RFC8995}}.